-Students who have not taken course work for more than 12 months must comply with the college requirements at the time of readmission.
-When seeking readmission, students whose grade point average (GPA) is below 2.0 can only be readmitted on approval of the associate dean.
+Students who have not taken course work for more than 12 months must comply with the college requirements at the time of readmission., Students seeking admission who have a grade point average (GPA) below 2.0 can only be readmitted with the approval of the associate dean.
 Students with a GPA of 2.0 or higher may seek readmission in the college office.